 On her inspirations and role models: Too many to name.
 Everyone from my former global boss Andrew Robertson, to the impressive leaders on the Women’s Business Council who are dedicated to driving gender equality, to the super-inspiring and collaborative women in WACL [Women in Advertising and Communications, London].

 On staying sane: Having three kids has always kept things in perspective and they are my number-one priority.
 They all lead busy lives at work themselves now but home is still an anchor point for all of us – with a crazy and spoilt cocker spaniel ensuring we get out, walk a lot and embrace the outdoors.
 We also have a bolthole on the Isles of Scilly.
 It seems to have magical restorative powers.

 On her most powerful piece of advice to other women: I absolutely subscribe to Madeleine Albright’s mantra that “there is a special place in hell for women who don’t help other women”.
 Women are still under-represented in leadership roles in most sectors and the pipelines need filling.
 Gender equality is a moral and commercial imperative: diverse teams get better results.
 So my advice is to support other women.
 Let’s make sure the next generation outshines and outnumbers us.

 Festive Treat Offer, Featured Collection, FB, SS18, Tailoring, Jackets, Jackets & Coats, Travel Capsule, Le Marais Capsule CollectionStand out in the office in this smart, kimono-style navy wrap jacket.
+Also available in black.
 Read more$325.00